Last Updated on May 1, 2023

 Bamboo shoots or sprouts are safe during pregnancy provided they are peeled, thoroughly washed, and cooked.
 Canned bamboo shoots are likely safe during pregnancy, but fresh ones need careful preparation and should be eaten in moderation.

-Given that the safety varies, how much can you eat, what benefits can you get, and what dishes can you prepare with bamboo shoots?
+Given that the safety varies, how much can you eat, what health benefits can you get, and what dishes can you prepare with it?
 Find out more below!

 Covered in this Article: